 iPhone Flip: Durability

-We saw a patent last October which suggests the iPhone Flip could come with an upgraded version of the iPhone 12's ceramic shield.
+We saw a patent in October 2020 which suggested the iPhone Flip could come with an upgraded version of the iPhone 12's ceramic shield.
 It would be specifically designed for a flexible display, and consist of four layers: a cover layer, a hardcoat layer, an inner surface, and a transparent support layer.
 That support layer could even be made of glass or sapphire for additional strength.

 There's also been speculation that the display could "heal" itself thanks to a "self-healing material" layer that would minimize the appearance of scratched or dents.